mcdermottsolutions/bespectacled-bear/README.md

 ## Bespectacled Bear

-Grunt starter project, preloaded with all the goodies.
-Almost no setup, just dive in
+This is a grunt starter project, preloaded with all the goodies - Babel, Sass, livereload, etc.  If you already have grunt, there's very little setup.

 ## Motivation

-I was tired of setting up grunt from sratch everytime I used it.
+I wanted to streamline new web projects and skip all the setup time.

 ## Installation